 Reserve Your Housing

 Students are strongly encouraged to arrange their housing at WSU in the Tri-Cities before arriving.
-On-campus apartments at The Brelsford Vineyards will be available beginning August 2018.
+On-campus apartments at The Brelsford Vineyards are available.